 We wish to draw your attention to the publication of the Government's second National Implementation Plan for the Sustainable Development Goals (SDGs) 2022-2024 which was launched in October by eleven Ministers1, including Taoiseach Mícheál Martin, Tánaiste Leo Varadkar and Green Party leader Minister Eamon Ryan.

-The SDGs are in the process of being mainstreamed across Government Departments, State Agencies, and Local Authorities via administrative, planning, and accountability frameworks.
+We are now firmly in the period of SDG implementation and delivery and so the SDGs are in the process of being mainstreamed across Government Departments, State Agencies, and Local Authorities via administrative, planning, and accountability frameworks.
 This will affect all policies, plans, and programmes.